NemProject/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.md

 *The NEM Team would like to thank Patrick (Telegram: @Spizzerb) for contributing this.*

-## Local NEM node
+## Local NEM Node

-Above we showed how to harvest on a remote node, and it is a normal case for many that they run delegated harvesting on a remote NIS, but it is also possible to run delegated harvesting on a local NIS.
+Above we showed how to harvest on a remote node, and it is a normal case for many that they run delegated harvesting on a remote node, but it is also possible to run delegated harvesting on a local NEM node.
 The advantage of this is that you will always know that your account is being harvested on and you won't have to rely on others.

 To set up NEM node check guide: https://nemproject.github.io/nem-docs/pages/Guides/node-operation/docs.en.html